-Filter name Functioning Details Enhance (RL) Applies a Richardson-Lucy Deconvolution to the final stacked image.
+Filter name Functioning Contrast Enhance This filter will enhance the contrast of the image and can help to reveal new details and make them more obvious.
+Details Enhance (RL) Applies a Richardson-Lucy Deconvolution to the final stacked image.
 This filter restores details that turbulence makes diffuse (particularly used in planetary images).
 You will find abundant documentation on the Internet on this filter Details Enhance (WI) Applies a Wiener Deconvolution to the final stacked image.
 This filter restores details that turbulence makes diffuse (particularly used in planetary images).
 There is plenty of documentation on the Internet about this filter.
 Wavelet Sharpen This filter will sharpen details.